giasonep/giasonep.github.io/_posts/2021-11-26-getting-started-in-data-science.md

 [<img src="/assets/images/metis.png" align="center">](https://www.thisismetis.com/)

-Metis' short immersive courses allow you to dip your toes into the basic fundamentals while preparing for the rigors of the Bootcamp.
-With a well established network of top data science talent in the field, plus top tier and experienced instructors at the helm of every module, Metis is hard to beat.
-Your success is their success.
+Metis' short immersive courses allow you to dip your toes into the basic fundamentals of data science while preparing for the rigors of the Bootcamp.
+With top tiered and experienced instructors at the helm of every module, a well established network of top data science talent in the field, and a careers team invested in your future, Metis is hard to beat—*your success is their success*.

 ## Python & SQL Practice